namitsaxena/namitsaxena.github.io/blog/_posts/2020-08-14-harbor-minikube.md

 ---
 layout: page
-title: Running Harbor Container registry on kubernetes(minikube)
+title: Running Harbor container registry on Kubernetes
 categories: [tech]
 tags: [tech, kubernetes, harbor]
 comments: true
 ---

 ## Overview
 [Harbor](https://goharbor.io/) is relatively new and popular container registry.
-If you are running your own kubernetes/container environment, then you may want to run your own private registry.
+If you are running your own kubernetes/container environment, then using this as a private registry may be a good choice.
 This covers the basic deployment process using minikube.

 ## Prerequisites
 * kubernetes setup including, minikube and kubectl